AndrewJBateman/ionic-angular-cart/README.md

 # :zap: Ionic Angular Cart

 * Ionic 5 app to show a shopping cart where the user can select items and see them added to a cart.
 Items can also be removed and the total price and product quantities will be updated.
-This is another great tutorial from [Simon Grimm of Devdactic, Youtube video 'How to Build a Shopping Cart with Ionic 4'](https://www.youtube.com/watch?v=SYz-tH3XOF8&t=766s).
+* This is another great tutorial from [Simon Grimm](https://www.youtube.com/channel/UCZZPgUIorPao48a1tBYSDgg) - see [:clap: Inspiration](#clap-inspiration) below.

 ## :page_facing_up: Table of contents